Information and Digital Rights

 We support efforts to strengthen freedom of expression, privacy, access to information and antidiscrimination in the digital environment, and to ensure that the rapid evolution of digital technology supports open society values.

 2020 Information and Digital Rights Budget by Region

 Our work includes efforts to curb overly broad and unaccountable surveillance—an issue highlighted by the growing use of digital tracing to combat the COVID-19 pandemic.
-We also work to make major internet platforms more accountable to the public, and expose and challenge problems caused by algorithmic decision-making, which risks creating new forms of discrimination.
-We also support a global movement to make knowledge more accessible, and strengthen new ways of using technology and data for evidence and advocacy.
+We also work to make major internet platforms more accountable to the public and to expose and challenge problems caused by algorithmic decision-making, which risks creating new forms of discrimination.
+We support a global movement to make knowledge more accessible and to strengthen new ways of using technology and data for evidence and advocacy.

 In the 1990s, the Open Society Foundations supported the development of internet access in the former Communist states where it was working, funding access to libraries and schools from Hungary to Kazakhstan.